minter/rod_the_bot/README.md

 1. Clone the repo from GitHub: [minter/rod_the_bot](https://github.com/minter/rod_the_bot)
 2. Create a `.env` file ([see below](#configuration-using-the-env-file))
 3. Run the software: `docker compose up --build -d`
-4. Check logs by running `docker compose logs -f`
-5. Stop the software by running `docker compose down`
+4. Stop the software by running `docker compose down`

+[Check the logs](#checking-the-logs) to make sure that the software is running correctly.

 ### Raw source code (Hardest)

 This method requires you to be running on a system with Ruby 3+ and enough dev tools to build native extensions.
 You will also need a Redis instance running to store state.

 1. Clone the repo from GitHub: [minter/rod_the_bot](https://github.com/minter/rod_the_bot)
-2. Install Ruby dependencies: `bundle install`
+2. Install Ruby dependencies: `bundle install` *(address any errors that pop up until this completes)*
 3. Create a `.env` file ([see below](#configuration-using-the-env-file))
 4. Run the background job processor: `bundle exec dotenv sidekiq`
-5. Optional - Run the web UI to monitor Sidekiq: `bin/rails s`
+5. Stop the software by pressing `Ctrl-C`

+Logs should be output to the console where you are running Sidekiq.

 ## Configuration using the .env file